sanketparate/Amazon-Fine-Food-Reviews-Analysis-Using-TSNE-/README.md

 <b>DataSource:</b>https://www.kaggle.com/snap/amazon-fine-food-reviews

 Dataset is available in two forms:
-1.	.csv
+1.	csv file
-2. SQLite Database
+2. SQLite Database file

 We have taken Sqlite file with 5000 reviews and consider score >3 as positive rating and score <3 as negative reviews.
 Then we have done <b>Exploratory Data Analysis</b>
 <strong>i.</strong>	Data Cleaning